craftingcity/The-Known-World/Prenotes Feb 14 25.md

 - 1x PDA, Damaged

 ##### The Squad lost in the Village
 Cpl.
 Lazarus, Pvt.
 Yohian, and Pvt.
-Steward
+Steward are members of

 ### What happened?